unicode-org/icu4x/docs/tutorials/intro.md

 # 5. Data Management

-While language identifier API is purely algorithmic, many internationalization APIs use data to perform operations.
+While the locale API is purely algorithmic, many internationalization APIs use data to perform operations.
 The most common data set used in Unicode Internationalization is called `CLDR` - `Common Locale Data Repository`.

 Data management is a complex and non-trivial area which often requires customizations for particular environments and integrations into projects ecosystem.